vzhomeexperiments/FALCON_D/README.md

 ## FALCON_D

-### 2019xxxx Status:
+### YYYYMMDD Status:

+- Write your results

-### 2019xxxx Status:
+### YYYYMMDD Status:

+- Write your results

 # Robot Behavior observations

-Only use it on H1 charts!!!
+NB: Only use it on H1 charts!!!

 ## Entry

+- Entry is simply decided if the price at Hour X would change more than X pips from the beginning of the day (Hour 0).
+Price change is in the opposite direction from the trend

 ## Exits

+- Fixed time in minutes e.g. 1440min is 24 hours
+- Obviously Hard Stops that can be setup using variety of options e.g. volatility of fixed

 ## Filters

-## Money Management

-## Generic observations
+### User defined

 - only sell/buy positions selectable

+### Moving Average

+- D1 price is above D750 enables buy trades
+- D1 price is below D750 enables sell trades

+Note: D750/D1 is customizable in External Parameters

+### RSI

-- can use RSI based filter to detect overbought/oversold asset:
+- can use RSI based filter to detect overbought/oversold asset.
+Period of the robot is hard coded in the code to be 14 Days:

 * Filter all buy trades when RSI is > 70